PayUp-Bot/docs/docs/setup.md

 [:fontawesome-brands-stripe-s: Stripe Setup](#stripe-setup){ .md-button }
 [:fontawesome-brands-paypal: PayPal Setup](#paypal-setup){ .md-button }

-## Stripe Setup
+## :fontawesome-brands-stripe: Stripe Setup

 ### Account Creation
 The first step to using Stripe is [creating your account ↗](https://dashboard.stripe.com/register).
 This will allow us to interact with Stripe and handle payments for your business.
 Once you have created your account, you need to [activate your account ↗](https://dashboard.stripe.com/account/onboarding) so you can take live payments.
 A full, detailed guide for creating your account has been made by Stripe to assist in this process.
 You can [view it here ↗](https://docs.stripe.com/get-started/account)!

 ### Getting your Keys
 Great!
-Now that we have the account creation out of the way, we can move on to getting your "keys".
-These "keys" will allow us ("PayUp") to interact with your Stripe account and handle your payments.
+Now that we have the account creation out of the way, we can move on to getting your keys.
+These keys will allow us ("PayUp") to interact with your Stripe account and handle your payments.
 In order to fetch your keys, we need to do the following:

 #### Retrieving Test Key
 To retreive your test key, you need to enable Test mode which can be toggled at the top of your [Stripe Dashboard ↗](https://dashboard.stripe.com).